HAVE YOU SUFFERED FROM A SLIP AND FALL INJURY IN SOUTH FLORIDA?

 In order to succeed in a case involving negligence, the victim must prove that the property owner ought to have known and is assumed to have known about the hazardous condition that caused the victim’s injuries.
 This can be proven through circumstantial evidence, such as the length of time the unsafe condition was in existence, showing that the owner would have discovered it if he or she exercised reasonable care, or the regularity of the dangerous condition, so its presence was foreseeable.

 Proving negligence can be complicated, but with the right attorney, you’ll be in good hands.
-The Miami slip and fall lawyers at Neufeld, Kleinberg and Pinkiert, PA are prepared to do more than just support you—we will fight to get you fair compensation for your injuries, loss of income, and more.
+The Miami slip and fall lawyers at Neufeld, Kleinberg & Pinkiert, PA, we are prepared to do more than just support you—we will fight to get you fair compensation for your injuries, loss of income, and more.

 DO I NEED A LAWYER FOR A SLIP AND FALL?